codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture/runner/behind-the-firewall.md

   max-width="60%"
     %}

-All other details (git events, branch naming, monorepo pattern, etc.) are still the same as normal SAAS GIT providers.
+All other details (Git events, branch naming, monorepo pattern, etc.) are still the same as for SaaS Git providers.
 Once that is done, Codefresh will show you the webhook endpoint along with a secret for triggering this pipeline.
 Note them down.